 The EPA requires routine sampling to ensure drinking water safety.
-The Tuppers Plains-Chester Water District conducted sampling for Bacteria, Chlorine, Hardness, Fluoride, Nitrates, Nitrites, 3 Synthetic Organic Chemicals (SOC's), Total Haloacetic Acids (HAA5's), and Total Trihalomethanes (TTHM's) in 2009.
+The Tuppers Plains-Chester Water District conducted sampling for Bacteria, Chlorine, Hardness, Fluoride, Nitrates, Nitrites, 3 Synthetic Organic Chemicals (SOC's), Total Haloacetic Acids (HAA5's), and Total Trihalomethanes (TTHM's) in 2017.
 In 2010 the district was required to test for Bacteria, Chlorine, Hardness, Fluoride, Nitrates, Nitrites, 3 Synthetic Organic Chemicals (SOC's), Total Haloacetic Acids (HAA5's), and Total Trihalomethanes (TTHM's).
 Samples were collected for a total of 18 different contaminants, most of which were below detectable limits in our water.
 The Ohio E.P.A. requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants remain below the MCL for an EPA determined amount of time.
 Some of our data, though accurate, is more than one year old.

-Contaminants MCLG MCL Level Found Range of Violation Sample Typical Source of Bacteriological Total Coliform Bacteria 0 2 or more in a month 0 0 NO 2016 May come from sewage treatment plants, septic systems, agricultural livestock, and wildlife Inorganic Contami nants Lead (ppb) 0 AL=15 ug/ <5.0 ug/l N/A NO 2016 Corrosion of household plumbing systems; erosion of natural deposits 1.0 1 0.00 /1 57/4 0.1.6 Copper (ppm) 1.3 mg/l AL=1.3 mg/l .082 mg/l N/A NO 2016 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives Nitrate (ppm) 10 10 1.81 mg/l N/A NO 2016 Runoff from fertilizer use; erosion of natural deposits Nitrite(ppm) 1 1 <0.10 mg/l N/A NO 2016 Same as above Fluoride (ppm) 4.0 mg/l 4.0 mg/l .957 mg/l .81-1.12 NO 2016 Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Volatile Organic Co ontaminants TTHM'S Total Trihalome- thanes (ppb) None 80 ug/l 20.8 ug/l N/A NO 2016 By-products of drinking water chlorination HAAS Haloacetic Acids (ppb) 0 60 ug/l <6.0 ug/l N/A NO 2016 By-product of drinking water chlorination
+Contaminants MCLG MCL Level Found Range of Violation Sample Typical Source of Bacteriological Total Coliform Bacteria 0 2 or more in a month 0 0 NO 2017 May come from sewage treatment plants, septic systems, agricultural livestock, and wildlife Inorganic Contami nants Lead (ppb) 0 AL=15 ug/ 0.0 ug/l N/A NO 2015 Corrosion of household plumbing systems; erosion of natural deposits Copper (ppm) 1.3 mg/l AL=1.3 mg/l .195 mg/l N/A NO 2015 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives Nitrate (ppm) 10 10 1.80 mg/l N/A NO 2017 Runoff from fertilizer use; erosion of natural deposits Nitrite(ppm) 1 1 <0.10 mg/l N/A NO 2017 Same as above Fluoride (ppm) 4.0 mg/l 4.0 mg/l .971 mg/l .23-1.51 NO 2017 Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Barium 2.0 mg/l 2.0 mg/l 55.3 ug/l N/A NO 2015 Mineral deposits, drilling waste Volatile Organic Co ontaminants TTHM'S Total Trihalome- thanes (ppb) None 80 ug/l 23.8 ug/l N/A NO 2017 By-products of drinking water chlorination HAAS Haloacetic Acids (ppb) 0 60 ug/l <6.0 ug/l N/A NO 2017 By-product of drinking water chlorination Radiological Gross Alpha 0 15 3.72 pci/l N/A NO 2015 Decay products of naturally occurring uranium & thorium Disinfecting total chlorine 0 4.0 1.30 0.8-1.8 NO 2017 Disinfection